 Basilica of Vezelay in Burgundy, France

-The Basilica of Vézelay, dedicated to Saint-Madeleine is located in the village of Vézelay, Yonne department and was founded around the year 859 A.D.
-A humble monastery at its beginning, it evolved and suffered the century to become an incredible basilica, home to many events of even international importance.
+The Basilica of Vézelay, dedicated to Saint-Madeleine, is located in the village of Vézelay, Yonne department.
+It was founded around 859 A.D.
+Initially a humble monastery, it evolved and suffered through the century to become an incredible basilica, home to many events of even international importance.

 The religious building was sacked by Norman raiders some twenty years after its construction, in 873 leading to its transportation in the higher ground on the top of a hill.
 Following the sacks, the nuns who first occupied the abbey left and were replaced by monks.
-By that time, the abbey had been granted religious privileges and was recognized by the royal authority.
+By then, the abbey had been granted religious privileges and recognized by the royal authority.

 In the early eleventh century, conflicts between the abbey and the Counts of Nevers led to trouble for Vézelay.
 The counts, who were jealous of the privileges the abbey enjoyed, plotted the villagers' uprisings.
 The bishop of Autun also tried to forbid pilgrims to stay at Vézelay until the pope himself put an end to it.
 The twelfth and thirteenth centuries saw the abbey at its apogee but also turned to drama.
 A fire destroyed some parts of the abbey, and an abbot was murdered by revolting peasants certainly helped by a count of Nevers.
 The succeeding popes and kings of France tried for years to play the role of referee between the abbots and the counts, often for no end or until conflicts restarted.
 In 1152, the abbey was sacked once more, this time by uprises from the nearby town called "Nevers".